 Add-AdfsClient -ClientId 4906f920-9f94-4f14-98aa-8456dd5f78a8 -Name "Dynamics 365 Unified Service Desk" -RedirectUri app://41889de4-3fe1-41ab-bcff-d6f0a6900264/

-Dynamics 365 for Customer Engagement developer tools.
+Dynamics 365 Customer Engagement (on-premises) developer tools.

 Add-AdfsClient -ClientId 2ad88395-b77d-4561-9441-d0e40824f9bc -Name "Dynamics 365 Development Tools" -RedirectUri app://5d3e90d6-aa8e-48a8-8f2c-58b45cc67315/

 To register the Dynamics 365 App for Outlook, in Customer Engagement (on-premises), go to Settings > Dynamics 365 App for Outlook and register the app there.

 Additional steps for clients unable to connect to the Dynamics 365 Server via IFD